AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

   uses a suitable algorithm.

 * `public function getTimestamp()`
-  If the `$lastmode` property is not null, returns a UNIX timestamp (seconds from UNIX epoch).
+  If the `$lastmode` property is not null, returns a UNIX time stamp (seconds from UNIX epoch).